ludovitkapusta/react-easy-notifications/README.md

 # React Easy Notifications
 Simple react module for creating notifications

-`This module is under heavy development, functionality in different version can differ.`
 ---
 ## Instalation
 Install **React easy notifications** by using npm command